-18/10/1884 – Lanarkshire Upper Ward Examiner – Wishaw – Another accident at Carfin Brickworks – On wednesday morning a boy about 13 years of age, named John Cowan, was engaged clearing out the rhone for conveying the fireclay to a circular sieve which had got choked, when his foot was caught is the pinion wheel.
+18/10/1884 – Lanarkshire Upper Ward Examiner – Wishaw – Another accident at Carfin Brickworks – On Wednesday morning a boy about 13 years of age, named John Cowan, was engaged clearing out the rhone for conveying the fireclay to a circular sieve which had got choked when his foot was caught in the pinion wheel.
 He was extricated with difficulty, and his foot is severely lacerated.

 Below – 1897 – Carfin Brickworks.

 c.
-1899 – William Dixon take over the Works.
-(Source – Survey of Scottish Brickmarks)
+1899 – William Dixon takes over the Works.
+(Source – Survey of Scottish Brickmarks).

-04/03/1904 – Motherwell Times – On Tuesday night in Reid’s Hall, Carfin, Mr Wm, Scott, senr., kiln burner, and Mr Wm.
-Scott, junr., brickwork foreman, were the recipients of gifts from the workers of the Carfin Brickworks and a few friends.
-The former was presented with a silver mounted walking stick, and the latter with handsome marble timepiece and watch appendage.
+04/03/1904 – Motherwell Times – On Tuesday night in Reid’s Hall, Carfin, Mr Wm, Scott, senior., kiln burner, and Mr Wm.
+Scott, junior., brickwork foreman, were the recipients of gifts from the workers of the Carfin Brickworks and a few friends.
+The former was presented with a silver-mounted walking stick, and the latter with a handsome marble timepiece and watch appendage.
 Mr James Johnstone, of the United Collieries, Ltd., Brick Department, occupied the chair; and Mr J. F. Graham, cashier, made the presentations.
-The Messrs Scott briefly and suitably replied.
+Messrs Scott briefly and suitably replied.
 A very pleasant evening was spent, a number of those present contributing etc, and dancing was engaged in until an early hour in the morning.
-The Messrs Scott have been promoted to similar situations at Camps Brickwork, near East Calder, belonging to the same company, and leave with good wishes for their future wellfare from all with whom they came in contact with in Carfin.
+Messrs Scott have been promoted to similar situations at Camps Brickwork, near East Calder, belonging to the same company, and leave with good wishes for their future welfare from all with whom they came in contact within Carfin.
 The articles were selected from the stock of Mr Alex.
 Wiseman, Motherwell, and were very much admired.

 26/07/1907 – Motherwell Times – Man wanted as Panman for Bradley and Craven brick machine; wages 4s per shift.
 Apply Manager, United Collieries Brickwork, Carfin.